MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/download-mesh-samples.md

     ![A screenshot of the downloaded samples zip file in the Mesh 201 folder.](../../../media/get-started-developing-mesh/061-toolkit-folder.png)

 1. Unzip the samples Zip file into the same folder.

+> [!NOTE]
+> If you want to work with Equippables, you must switch to the *preview* branch of the *Mesh-toolkit-Unity* repository or, if you're downloading the repository as a Zip file, select *preview* on the GitHub page.
+To learn more, see [Hold objects realistically with Equippables](../..//enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md).

 ## Next steps